Alex Hurst (footballer): York City

 On 20 June 2022, Hurst joined newly-promoted National League club York City for an undisclosed fee.
 The move saw Hurst once again play under John Askey, the manager who had signed him for Port Vale.
 He was sent off for a challenge on Frank Vincent in a 2–1 defeat at Aldershot Town on 22 October, though Askey said that he disagreed with the referee's decision.
 Hurst played 36 games in the 2022–23 season, scoring two goals.

 Macclesfield

 On 27 September 2023, Hurst signed for Northern Premier League Premier Division club Macclesfield on a deal until the end of the season.
 He played 24 games in the 2023–24 campaign and was released at the end of the season.

 Leek Town

 On 2 June 2024, Hurst joined newly-promoted Northern Premier League Premier Division side Leek Town.
 On 22 March, he scored a hat-trick in a 3–1 home win over Ashton United.
 He ended the 2024–25 season with 15 goals in 38 games.

 Style of play

-Hurst is a versatile player, able to operate as a left-sided midfielder, left-back, attacking midfielder or forward.
-He has pace, good ball control skills.
-He has good strength despite his small build.
+Hurst has played as a left-sided midfielder, left-back, attacking midfielder or forward.
+He has been described as having pace, ball-control ability and strength.